cnichte/basic-electron-typescript-react-starter/README.md

 ### Preparations

-node, npm and yarn shold be in place:
+node, npm and yarn should be in place:

 * Guides:
 * <https://docs.npmjs.com/downloading-and-installing-node-js-and-npm>